-To really put the mask through its paces, I used it after a night out drinking a few too many glasses of Cava (which is apparently the new Prosecco—you're welcome for that).
+To really put the mask through its paces, I used it after a night out drinking a few too many glasses of Cava.
 Hangovers, regardless of how much water I chug, leave me with fine lines and puffiness around my eyes and a generally sallow- and lackluster-looking complexion.
 Once I got home, and after removing my makeup with my usual skincare regimen, I got into bed and rested this mask over my eyes.
 The hefty (for an eye mask) weight and cool temperature was instantly relaxing and soothing, I breathed deeply a few times and found myself drifting off to sleep far easier than I had in weeks.
 We could notch that up to the Cava, but I have been on a few evenings out recently and didn’t fall asleep as fast on either night.
 You’re meant to leave the mask on for 20 minutes, but that first night I think it was on my face for a good couple of hours before it slid down to nestle in the duvet beside me.

 The next morning, I woke up and tentatively peered into the mirror.
 My eyes, which are usually marked by fine lines and dark circles in their a.m. state, were peering back at me line-free and without any of that usual puffiness I encounter the morning after the night before.
 The only difference in my beauty routine was the mask.
 I’ve used it on and off for a few nights since then and can conclude that it definitely makes a subtle difference.
 My eyes look brighter, and the skin around them smoother.

 So yes, this mask is $140, which is pretty expensive for any eye mask, no matter how fancy it is.
-While it does give you postive results, there are many other affordable ways to depuff your eyes and wind down at the end of the day.
-Now, on the other side of the coin, if you're into treating yourself and you have the extra money to spend, it is a pretty (literally and figuratively) skincare tool to have in your stash.
+While it does give you positive results, there are many other affordable ways to depuff your eyes and wind down at the end of the day.
+Now, on the other side of the coin, if you're into treating yourself, it is a pretty cool (literally and figuratively) skincare tool to have in your stash.

 Similar Products: You Have Options